 What is Harsh Driving?

-Rapid acceleration, hard braking, and taking corners too quickly can all be categorized as harsh driving habits.
+Essentially, harsh driving (a.k.a. bad driving habits) can be described as a vehicle's sudden change in direction or speed.
+Rapid acceleration, hard braking, and taking corners too quickly can all be considered harsh driving.

 What is Hard Braking?

 There are some natural instances where hard braking cannot really be avoided, such as stopping short to prevent an accident or getting out of the way of an accident that has just occurred.
-However, unnecessary hard braking typically occurs when a driver needs to stop short because they were not paying attention to the flow of traffic or an object suddenly appeared in the vehicle's path, such as a child chasing a ball that has gone into the road.
-This is a big sign of aggressive driving, and if your drivers are doing it, it is dangerous and a money-drainer.
+However, unnecessary hard braking typically occurs when a driver needs to stop short because they were not paying attention to the flow of traffic.
+This is a big sign of aggressive driving; if your drivers are doing it, it is dangerous and a money drain.

 What is Hard Acceleration?

 Hard acceleration occurs when more force than normal is applied to the vehicle's accelerator.
-This often occurs when drivers slam on the gas pedal to make it through an intersection before a traffic light changes.
+An example of this would be when a driver slams on the gas pedal to make it through an intersection before a traffic light changes.
+Hard acceleration is also frequent when drivers are waiting at a traffic light—some drivers slam the accelerator to get moving as quickly as possible as soon as the light turns green.

-As a fleet manager, you should not only think about safety as it regards to your own business and staff.
+As a fleet manager, you should be thinking about safety with regard to your business and staff.
 When you have drivers out on public roads, you also have a corporate responsibility to the public in general.
 If your drivers are practicing reckless behaviors or unsafe habits, they aren't just putting themselves, your vehicles, and your inventory at risk.

 They are also endangering other drivers, passengers, and pedestrians on and around the road.
 In order to keep everyone safe and avoid the risk we just mentioned, it is essential that you're prioritizing safety in your fleet.